sudarshanrayate/Virtual-File-System/README.md

 	InodeNumber : Unique number of inode.
 	FileSize : size of file.
 	FileActualSize : Actual size of file.
-	FileType : Type of file(Regular or Speacific).
+	FileType : Type of file(Regular or Speacific)
 	Buffer : Buffer is pointer of type character which used to accept input from standard input device.
 	LinkCount :
 	ReferenceCount : It's shows How many process use single file.